 OK, so here it is!
 Our FREE monthly budget spreadsheet is here!

-This spreadsheet was created just about 8 years ago.
+This spreadsheet was created just about 10 years ago.
 Well…maybe not this pretty version I created just for you guys, but almost an exact version with exactly the same figures and numbers.
-Man I wish I had this pretty of a spreadsheet to look at at the time!
+Man I wish I had this pretty of a spreadsheet to look at over the years!

-Anyway, my husband and I started our spreadsheets with MS Excel after realizing we basically weren’t saving a dime after we committed to saving up for our first home.
+Anyway, my husband (before he was even hubby!) and I started our budget spreadsheets with MS Excel after realizing we basically weren’t saving a dime a month after we committed to saving up for our first home.
 We had that “WTF” moment together.
 Both working, no kids, no astronomical crazy credit card debt.
 What was happening?!
 So, the first month we lived life exactly the same.
 I tracked every penny going in and coming out.
 No joke, after the first month we tracked our expenses, we sat down together and looked it over.
-We spent $400 on Dunkin’ Donuts coffee and breakfast for the month.
+We spent $480 on Dunkin’ Donuts coffee and breakfast for the month.
 Like, WHO EVEN DOES THAT?!
 Us apparently!
 It took that one moment for us to nix the stop in the morning just like that!
-We gained our $400 back the next month.
-Right into savings.
+We gained almost $500 back the next month… Right into savings.

-You guys… in 9 months, we paid off a $7,000 motorcycle loan and saved up $20k cash and closed on our first home! $12k was used for a down payment and because it was a foreclosure, we spent about $4k just getting into that home before closing.
+You guys… in the 9 months after, we paid off a $7,000 motorcycle loan and saved up $20k cash and closed on our first home! $12k was used for a down payment and because it was a foreclosure, we spent another $4k on closing costs and home inspection tests.
 We had extra for moving in and fixing up a few things as well.

-It took 1 month of being aware to completely flip our view of how our finances were playing out.
-For 8 years now, we have used this same budget spreadsheet to buy that house, fix it up, plan for our new baby, become a 1 income family, move cross state lines, and buy our first RV.
-It doesn’t take much to be aware.
-The quality of our life hasn’t changed by budgeting, in fact, it just keeps getting better!
+It took 1 month of being money aware to completely flip our view of how our finances were playing out.
+For over 10 years now, we have used this same budget spreadsheet to buy that house, fix it up, plan for our first baby, become a 1 income family, move cross state lines, and buy our first RV.
+It doesn’t take much effort to be aware….and I’ll argue that’s half the battle!
+We haven’t taken anything away from the quality of our life by budgeting, in fact, it just keeps getting better!
 So, if we can do it, we know you can too!
-Download your free budget spreadsheet NOW!
+Download your free and super pretty budget spreadsheet NOW!

 What You Get With This Spreadsheet